InternFil/Encrypt-Decrypt/README.md

 If there is no -out argument, the program prints data to the standard output.
 If there are both -data and -in arguments, program prefers -data over -in.

+All flags:
+-mode
+-data
+-alg
+-in
+-out
+-key

 Example: -mode enc -in input.txt -out output.txt -key 5 -alg unicode